peteroupc/peteroupc.github.io/estimation.md

 The algorithm has the following parameters:

 - _&epsilon;_, _&delta;_: Both parameters must be greater than 0, and _&delta;_ must be 1 or less.
 The algorithm will return an estimate within _&epsilon;_ of the true expected value with probability 1 &minus; _&delta;_ or greater.
-The algorithm is not guaranteed to maintain a finite mean square error or expected error in its estimates.
+The algorithm is not guaranteed to maintain a finite mean squared error or expected error in its estimates.
 - _p_: The degree of the _p_-moment that the algorithm will estimate to determine the mean.
 - _q_: The algorithm assumes the distribution has a _q_-moment.  _q_ must be greater than _p_.
 - _&kappa;_: May not be less than the _q_-moment's  _q_<sup>th</sup> root divided by the _p_-moment's _p_<sup>th</sup> root, and may not be less than 1.